My name is Rebecca and I blog about my travels and other life adventures as a single mom.

 I ended up in Japan for the next five years, teaching English and running a bed

 and breakfast out of my mountain home with my boyfriend.
 We started a company called “Konichiwalks” for foreigners living in Tokyo who wanted to get out of the city and enjoy mountain biking and hiking in the Japanese Alps with us.
 I also did a ton of travel from Japan to Vietnam, Myanmar, Korea, and other south east Asian countries whenever I had the chance.

 In 2000, we left Japan and got married in Costa Rica.
 Forty of our friends and family came to the wedding and it was amazing.

 We continued on to Australia to learn the Aussie pie business.
 We spent six months in Sydney before opening a franchise of “Shakespeares Pies” in Whistler, B.C.

-We decided to move to Canmore, Alberta.
+From Whistler, we moved to Canmore, Alberta.
 We bought a house, fixed it up, and rented it out.
-Then threw the baby, our bikes, and a guitar in the jeep, and drove down to sunny California.
+Then we threw the baby, our bikes, and a guitar in the jeep, and drove down to sunny California.

 Things were going really well.
 And then the market started to crash (2006) so we sold our house and headed back to Canada.

 We bought a house in Kelowna in the beautiful Okanagan Valley and met a lot of great people.
 However… after two years, and losing my father to cancer, I decided it was time to go ‘home’.
 By now it was 2009 and I had been away since 1993!

 Once again, we sold our house, and pretty much everything we owned.
 We bought an RV and drove east.
 We spent 8 weeks driving around Ontario and finally chose Collingwood as our next place to live.
 Collingwood is a small town about two hours north of Toronto that has decent skiing, nice beaches, and a ton of cool people.